Using second-order information in gradient sampling methods for nonsmooth optimization: Numerical experiments

-For our numerical experiments we have implemented Algorithm \ref{algo:practical_descent_method} in MATLAB (R2021a)\footnote{Code for the reproduction of our numerical results is available at \url{https://github.com/b-gebken/SOGS}.}.
-The subproblem \eqref{eq:min_TxepsW_quad} is solved via the interior-point method (see, e.g., \cite{NW2006}, Chapter 19) of \verb+fmincon+.
-(If \verb+fmincon+ terminates in an infeasible point, we restart it using a random starting point.
-If it terminates in a feasible point but the optimality condition is violated, we simply use the final point as the solution.)
-For the parameters of Algorithm \ref{algo:practical_descent_method}, we choose

-Choosing $\kappa_\tau = 1$ means that we can not apply our theoretical convergence results, but it leads to better performance in practice in our experiments.
-(A similar behavior was observed for the optimality tolerance in the gradient sampling method in \cite{BLO2005}, Section 4.)
-We stop our method as soon as $\varepsilon < 10^{-5}$ or $i > 1000$.
-For the other five methods above, we set the maximum number of iterations to $1000$ and use the default parameters otherwise.
-The results are shown in Table \ref{table:performance}.

-For each method and each test problem, it contains the number of subgradient evaluations and the distance of the final objective value to the smallest objective value found by any method for the respective problem.
-For Algorithm \ref{algo:practical_descent_method}, the number of subgradient evaluations coincides with the number of Hessian evaluations and is by one smaller than the number of $f$ evaluations.
-For HANSO, GRANSO and LMBM, the subgradient evaluations coincide with the $f$ evaluations and for GS and SLQPGS, the number of $f$ evaluations is significantly smaller than the number of subgradient evaluations.
+The performance metric we consider is the number of $\partial f$ evaluations.
+For \sogs{}, the number of $\partial f$ evaluations coincides with the number of $\nabla^2 f$ evaluations and is by one smaller than the number of $f$ evaluations.
+For \hanso{} and \lmbm{}, the number of $\partial f$ and $f$ evaluations coincide.
+For \gradsamp{} and \dgs{}, the number of $f$ evaluations is larger than the number of $\partial f$ evaluations.
+(Although it appears that the $f$ evaluations during the random sampling step in \gradsamp{} are unnecessary.)
+For \slqpgs{}, the number of $f$ evaluations is significantly lower than the number of $\partial f$ evaluations.

-If we consider a method to be convergent on a problem if the difference between its final objective value and the best objective value found by any method is less than $10^{-4}$, then Algorithm \ref{algo:practical_descent_method} has the lowest number of subgradient evaluations of all convergent methods for $16$ of the $20$ test problems.
-For problem $14$, Algorithm \ref{algo:practical_descent_method} finds a point which is only locally optimal and for problems $7$, $11$ and $15$, it requires more subgradient evaluations than other methods.
-(Note that this is not a perfect way to compare the methods, since one method may require more subgradient evaluations than another method while computing better solutions.
-In theory one should try to choose the parameters of the methods such that they all produce solutions of the same quality, but this is difficult due to the diversity of their stopping criteria.)